gramaziokohler/robotic_assembly_workshop/README.md

 * On Mac using `XQuartz`, run `xhost +local:root` (and remember to disable later with `xhost -local:root`)

 Remember to restart `XMing`/`XQuartz` after applying these changes.

+> Q: How do I set environment variables?

+Using [VS Code](https://code.visualstudio.com/) (also supported in some other editors), the easiest option is to place a file called `.env` in the root folder of your workspace (i.e. this repository) and enter the variables there, one variable per line, e.g. `ROBOT_IP=10.0.75.1`.